reina3596/macreplay_v2/.github/ISSUE_TEMPLATE/feature_request.md

 ## 📊 Priority

 How important is this feature to you?
-- [ ] Critical - Cannot use MacReplay effectively without it
+- [ ] Critical - Cannot use MacReplayV2 effectively without it
 - [ ] High - Would significantly improve my experience
 - [ ] Medium - Nice to have, would use it regularly
 - [ ] Low - Minor improvement